88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 So FAISS often retrieved the wrong page and hence generated answer from the wrong table.

 *B. Keyword or token overlap:*
-Since FAISS was unable to retrieve the correct page, I tried matching chunks based on shared tokens with the query.
+Since FAISS was unable to retrieve the correct page, I tried matching table labels of each chunk based on shared tokens with the query.
 The chunk/page with highest match was retrieved.

 However, PDF text contained: